kuszmaul/graveyard/README.md

 ## TODO

-* Why is the gap between flatset and flatset-nohash larger when doing reserve?
+* Why is the gap between `Google` and `Google-idhash` larger when doing reserve?
   Plot them together on one plot to see what's going on.